DaJoker29/worldbuilding-project-omd/Bong Lua Campaign/Sessions/Session 3 - 08.29.2024.md

 > Equally tall, even larger.
 Unsettling.
 > Covered in moss and elegant blue glowing script on surface.

 Mending on a broken harp.
+Symbol of Ember's God.

 Commandments from the Benevalent God
 Unite all 3 factions: